luisacutillo78/scRNAseq_Hackathon/README.md

-# This repository contains the istructions and material for the scRNAseq Hackathon, School of Mathematics, University of Leeds, 12/05/2022
+# This repository contains istructions and material for the scRNAseq Hackathon, School of Mathematics, University of Leeds, 12/05/2022

 * https://conferences.leeds.ac.uk/bad-hackathon/programme/